openid/fapi/fapi-2_0-message-signing.md

 Clients sending signed resource requests act in the role of "signer" as defined by [@I-D.ietf-httpbis-message-signatures].
 This signer

-1. shall create an HTTP Message Signature as described in [@!I-D.ietf-httpbis-message-signatures];
+1. shall create an HTTP message signature as described in [@!I-D.ietf-httpbis-message-signatures];
 1. shall include `@method` (the method used in the HTTP request) in the signature;
 1. shall include `@target-uri` (the full request URI of the HTTP request) in the signature;
 1. shall include the `created` parameter (the signature creation time) in the signature;